Not to deny, but swimming pools are a great addition to the backyard of any property.

 7. Pool Cover

-Only when they are the perfect fit, they will protect your pool from leaves, debris and other dirt and grime.
+Only when they are the perfect fit will they protect your pool from leaves, debris, and other dirt and grime.
 It must also be durable enough to withstand the winter season.
 Hence, investing in a top-notch cover is the best bet.

 8. Pool Chemicals